-A: We expect this program will generate a lot of interest and are unable to commit to a set deadline at this time.
+A: We are unable to commit to a set deadline at this time.
 Please know we’re processing applications as quickly as possible, recognizing how critical increased capacity is to business sustainability.
 We appreciate your patience.

 Q: Is there any protection against potentially retaliatory employees or customers who may report a false compliance issue in order to have a business decertified?